Modelling simple stellar populations in the near-ultraviolet to near-infrared with the X-shooter Spectral Library (XSL)

 While the behaviour of optical absorption-line indices is similar between E-MILES and C18, there are discrepancies between models for NIR indices.
 The XSL models improve the range of predicted values for many NIR indices, such as MgI1.7.
-Careful separation of XSL RGB, E-AGB and \mbox{TP-AGB} stars, and inclusion them into the XSL SSP models will allow us to analyse NIR indices more systematically in the future.
+Careful separation of XSL RGB, E-AGB and \mbox{TP-AGB} stars, and including them into the XSL SSP models will allow us to analyse NIR indices more systematically in the future.

 The extended wavelength coverage, and high resolution of the new XSL-based stellar population models will help us to bridge the optical and the near-IR studies of intermediate and old stellar populations and clarify the role of evolved cool stars in stellar population synthesis.